 In accordance with Haynes and Boone’s tradition of leveraging capabilities and talent across-practice groups, Pierre works with the firm's Intellectual Property and Labor and Employment Practice Groups to help draft digital systems (e.g., computer, database, network, hand-held device, etc.) use agreements that reflect the latest legislation, case law, and litigation trends in this domain.

 Pierre’s value to his clients lies in his ability to get past the core technical issues in order to focus on the legal merits of disputes.
 It also stems from his business perspective, having been responsible for projects, sales, business development, and operations at one time or another during his engineering career.

 Pierre is a prolific legal writer, a practice he first developed as an engineer.
 Pierre is also firmly dedicated to the community, and has served on the board of directors and as treasurer of the Awty International School, the Lycée Français de Toronto, and a communal daycare in Bouc-Bel-Air, France.
 Pierre, a native French speaker, is an active member of the French-American Chamber of Commerce in Houston, currently co-chairs the committee to open a French-English immersion program in a Houston public school, and is involved in the Association of French Veterans in Texas.
-Pierre participates in the firm’s pro-bono activities and has helped an asylum applicant from Chad and a teen-age Central American refugee obtain permanent residency in the United States.
+Pierre participates in the firm’s pro-bono activities and has helped an asylum applicant from Chad and two teen-age Central American refugees obtain permanent residency in the United States.